-- User termination or password change/reset: User session revocation will be enforced in near real time.
+- User termination or password change/reset: User session revocation is enforced in near real time.

-- Network location change: Conditional Access location policies will be enforced in near real time.
+- Network location change: Conditional Access location policies are enforced in near real time.

 - Token export to a machine outside of a trusted network can be prevented with Conditional Access location policies.

 There are two scenarios that make up continuous access evaluation, critical event evaluation and Conditional Access policy evaluation.